Bald Eagle Closure Banner

 Verde River

-• Verde River below Sycamore Canyon Wilderness (Towers) is closed to foot and vehicle traffic from Dec.
-1 to June 15.
-Boating through is allowed.
+• A closure for the Verde River below Sycamore Canyon Wilderness (Tower) is not planned this year unless the eagle pair resumes nesting.
 Contact Coconino National Forest, Sedona Ranger District, (928) 282-4119.

-• Verde River near Chasm Creek (Ladders) is closed to foot and vehicle entry from Dec.
-1 to June 15.
+• Verde River near Chasm Creek (Ladders) is closed to foot and vehicle entry from December 1 to June 15.
 Boating through is allowed.
 Contact Prescott National Forest, Verde Ranger District, (928) 567-4121.

-• Verde River upstream of East Verde Confluence allows boats to float through, but there is no stopping in the river or landing allowed from Dec.
-1 to June 30.
+• Verde River upstream of East Verde confluence is closed to vehicle and foot entry from December 1 to June 30.
+Floating through is allowed, but there is no stopping in the river or landing allowed from December 1 to June 30.
 Contact Tonto National Forest, Cave Creek Ranger District, (480) 595-3300.

-• Verde River below Horseshoe Dam (Cliff) is closed to vehicle and foot entry on the southwest side of the river from Dec.
-1 to June 30.
+• Verde River below Horseshoe Dam (Cliff) is closed to vehicle and foot entry on the southwest side of the river from December 1 to June 30.
 Floating through is allowed, but no stopping in the river or landing on the southwest side of the river is permitted.
 Contact Tonto National Forest, Cave Creek Ranger District, (480) 595-3300.

-• Verde River below Bartlett Dam is closed to foot and vehicle entry from Dec.
-1 to June 30.
-Boating through is allowed.
+• Verde River below Bartlett Dam is closed to foot and vehicle entry from December 1 to June 30.
+Boating through is allowed, but no stopping in the river or landing is permitted.
 Contact Tonto National Forest, Cave Creek Ranger District, (480) 595-3300.

 Tonto Creek

-• Tonto Creek from Gisela to 76 Ranch is closed to vehicle and foot entry and floating through from Dec.
-1 to June 30.
+• Tonto Creek from Gisela to 76 Ranch is closed to vehicle and foot entry and floating through from December 1 to June 30.
 Contact Tonto National Forest, Tonto Basin Ranger District, (928) 467-3200.

 Salt River

-• Salt River below Stewart Mountain Dam (Blue Point / Bulldog) is closed to vehicle and foot entry on the south side of the river from Dec.
-1 to June 30.
+• Salt River below Stewart Mountain Dam (Blue Point / Bulldog) is closed to vehicle and foot entry on the south side of the river from December 1 to June 30.
 Floating through is allowed.
 Contact the Tonto National Forest, Mesa Ranger District, (480) 610-3300.

-Becker Lake
+Crescent Lake

 Luna Lake